On $q$-real and $q$-complex numbers: Exact formulas for some -deformed transcendental numbers

 Then formula \eqref{cotanfor} can be written as

 For example,

 \end{example}

 \begin{remark} Note that both the numerator and denominator of the left hand side of \eqref{transex} are holomorphic in the open unit disk $|q|<1$.
-Thus the function $[x]_q$ for $x=\frac{2}{r}\frac{J_{\frac{s}{r}-1}(\frac{2}{r})}{J_{\frac{s}{r}}(\frac{2}{r})}$ extends to a meromorphic function in this disk.
+Thus the function $[x]_q$ for $x=\frac{J_{\frac{s}{r}-1}(\frac{2}{r})}{J_{\frac{s}{r}}(\frac{2}{r})}$ extends to a meromorphic function in this disk.
 However, the unit circle is its natural boundary, i.e., $[x]_q$ does not extend meromorphically to any larger open set.

 In fact, if $x\notin \Bbb Q$ then $[x]_q$ can never extend meromorphically to any open set $U$ properly containing the open unit disk.
-Indeed, by a theorem of P\'olya-Carlson (\cite{P},\cite{C}), if a power series $f(q)$ with integer coefficients (e.g., $f(q)=[x]_q$) has a positive radius of convergence, and if its sum extends to a meromorphic function on $U$, then $f$ is a rational function.
-In this case the coefficients of the numerator and denominator of $f$ are integers, so if $f$ is regular at $q=1$ then $f(q)\in \Bbb Q$.
-Thus if $[x]_q$ extends meromorphically to $U$ then $x$ is rational.
+Indeed, Proposition \ref{lim} below shows that $[x]_q\to x$ as $q\to1^-$.
+On the other hand, a theorem of P\'olya-Carlson (\cite{P},\cite{C}) states that if a power series $f(q)$ with integer coefficients has a positive radius of convergence and if its sum extends to a meromorphic function on $U$, then $f\in \Bbb Q(q)$, so if $f$ is regular at $q=1$ then $f(1)\in \Bbb Q$.
+So the statement follows by applying this theorem to $f(q)=[x]_q$.

 However, for $x\notin \Bbb Q$, $[x]_q$ need not extend meromorphically to $|q|<1$.
 For example, the $q$-deformed golden ratio $[\varphi]_q$ is a quadratic irrational function with a branch point at $q=-\frac{3-\sqrt{5}}{2}$.
 In fact, the P\'olya-Carlson theorem implies that $[x]_q$ for any quadratic irrational $x$ must have at least one branch point strictly inside the unit disk (\cite{EVW}, Proposition 4.1).
-This raises an interesting question: for which real numbers $x$ does $[x]_q$ meromorphically extend to $|q|<1$? \end{remark} \cbl
+This raises an interesting question: